codefellows/setup-guide/system-setup/mac/5-ohmyzsh.md

 Bookmark these sites to reference later through other classes as needed:

-- Lots of customization avaliable on their [github repo.](https://github.com/ohmyzsh/ohmyzsh/)
+- Lots of customization available on their [Github repo.](https://github.com/ohmyzsh/ohmyzsh/)
 - This is a link to a [cheatsheet.](https://github.com/ohmyzsh/ohmyzsh/wiki/Cheatsheet)

 ---